vmarnauza/melody-gpt/README.md

 npm run tune
 ```

-Fine-tuning first takes all your training MIDI files and creates a `training-data.jsonl` file, which is the file to be uploaded to OpenAI for fine-tuning.
+Fine-tuning first takes all your training MIDI files and creates `training-data.jsonl`, which is the file to be uploaded to OpenAI for fine-tuning.
 Before the upload happens you will be asked to confirm that you want to proceed with fine-tuning.

-Once fine-tuning completes add your fine-tuned model ID to `.env.local` as the value for the `OPENAI_MODEL_ID` variable.
+Once fine-tuning completes add your fine-tuned model's ID to `.env.local` as the value for the `OPENAI_MODEL_ID` variable.